unconst/pretrain-subnet/README.md

         set_weights( weight )
 ```

-The behaviour of the `iswin( loss_a, loss_b, timestamp_a, timestamp_b)` function is integral to the way in which this incentives function works since it skews the win function
+The behaviour of the `iswin( loss_a, loss_b, timestamp_a, timestamp_b)` function is integral to the way in which this incentive function works since it skews the win function
 to reward models and deltas which have been hosted earlier on wandb.
 Specifically, a newer model or delta is only better than another if it is more than `epsilon` percent lower accoring to
 the following function.
 ```python